 6. Set personal deadlines

 This will depend on what your work is, but if you are constantly logged into emails and feel you need to reply to them as soon as they come in, then this will distract you from your other tasks.
 What I do is have my email closed and then check it every few hours.
-If I am in an email conversation about something important or urgent, then I may check it more frequently, but hopefully this gives you an idea.
+If I am in an email conversation about something important or urgent, then I may check it more frequently, but hopefully, this gives you an idea.

 8. Listen to music that helps you work

 Almost whenever I work I am listening to music.
-I find it actually helps me stay focussed.
-This also makes my working day goes quick and then before I know it I have accomplished lots of my tasks on my to-do list.
+I find it actually helps me stay focused.
+This also makes my working day goes quick and then before I know it I have accomplished lots of the tasks on my to-do list.
 This may not work for everyone and it can really depend on the kind of music you like, most often relaxing music, or music without too many words would work best.